 Also on your website, a great thing is to read motivational quotes.
 Before I go to bed, I will read a motivational scripture before because that’s going to make me sleep better, finishing my day with a good thought and if you finish your day with a good thought, the likelihood of waking up with a great thought is that much better!”
 [Editor’s Note: I’m seriously going to try this!
 Could always use more good vibes!]

-What’s your all time favorite on-the-go exercise?
+What’s your all-time favorite on-the-go exercise?

-“Sometimes our most favorite [exercise] isn’t the most effective and if you’re going to say I want to get an effective work out done in a limited amount of time – especially if you are on-the-go – chances are time might be a restraint…
+“Sometimes our most favorite [exercise] isn’t the most effective and if you’re going to say I want to get an effective work outdone in a limited amount of time – especially if you are on the go – chances are time might be a restraint…

 I would definitely say something that can incorporate your whole body.
-So let’s go for burpees, squat with a jump and a push up.
+So let’s go for burpees, squat with a jump, and a push-up.

-You are going to go down in to a squat and then you’re going to place your hands on the floor.
-Jump out into your burpee but do a push up before you get back up and jump.
+You are going to go down into a squat and then you’re going to place your hands on the floor.
+Jump out into your burpee but do a push-up before you get back up and jump.

-You are getting a push up, a squat, and you are getting your cardiovascular system going with that jump and your core is working… That’s going to cover it!”
+You are getting a push-up, a squat, and you are getting your cardiovascular system going with that jump and your core is working… That’s going to cover it!”

 What’s your Fitlicious program?

 “So Fitlicious is basically anything that is deliciously fit.
-It goes in to all the nutrition and food.
+It goes into all the nutrition and food.
 A lot of times people think that eating healthy is boring – lettuce leaves and no flavor – and that’s exactly why I went to culinary school was to debunk that…

 Food in its natural form can be absolutely delicious.
 Fitlicious is about making food fun, it’s about expanding your options as opposed to restricting your options.

-A lot of the times people use the word “diet.”
+A lot of the time people use the word “diet.”
 I like to use the terms “menu planning” or “meal planning” just because it’s more positive… So that’s what Fitlicious is about [making nutrition fun, delicious and positive].”